MelodiousMeadow/airbnb/README.md

 ## Takeaways and Action Steps

 **Summary:**
-Airbnb listings in NYC reveal patterns tied to host behavior, pricing strategy, and guest sentiment.
+NYC Airbnb listings reveal patterns tied to host behavior, pricing strategy, and guest sentiment.

 **Actionable Steps:**
 - **New Hosts:** Target $100–$150 range and respond quickly to guest inquiries
 - **Boost Reviews:** Emphasize cleanliness and guest care
 - **Professional Hosts:** Track seasonability and optimize availability
 - **Optimize Listings:** Focus on room type, location, and availability to drive pricing stratey
-- **Expand Value Markets:** Promote listings in Qeens/Saten Island to value-conscious guests.
+- **Expand Value Markets:** Promote listings in Qeens/Saten Island to value-conscious guests
 - **Plan for Seasonality:** Adjusting pricing ahead of spring surges or fall dips

 ## Files and Structure